VyomPandya/CodeSafe_Vercel/README.md

 1. **Sign Up/Login**: Create an account using email/password or GitHub OAuth
 2. **Select AI Model**: Choose which AI model to use for code analysis
-   - DeepSeek Coder (recommended for code analysis)
+   - NVIDIA Llama (recommended for code analysis)
-   - Mistral 7B
-   - Google Gemini
+   - Qwen Code (versatile and language-aware)
 3. **Upload Code**: Click on the upload area to select a JavaScript, TypeScript, Python, or Java file
 4. **View Analysis**: See detected vulnerabilities categorized by severity
 5. **Review Suggestions**: Click on each issue to view AI-suggested improvements